 In retirement, Ben has decided to be a little more conservative in his investments.
 He has put around three years’ worth of income payments into the Cash plan and has invested the remainder in the Balanced plan.

-Ben still wants to achieve some growth with his money, but he wants to make sure that if the markets are not doing so well he does not need to touch the money in his Balanced plan.
+Ben still wants to achieve some growth with his money, but he wants to make sure that if the markets are not performing well he does not need to touch the money in his Balanced plan.
 All of Ben’s income payments are coming from his Cash plan.

 Everyone is different, and what is right for you might be quite different from what is right for Ben.
-It is important to consider your investment personality and adjust your investment plan in line with how much risk you are willing to take.
+It is important to consider your own circumstances and adjust your investment plan in line with how much risk you are willing to take.

 Change your investment plan to match your goals